dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 To integrate hashing in the password storage workflow, when the user is created, instead of storing the password in cleartext, we hash the password and store the username and hash pair in the database table.
 When the user logs in, we hash the password sent and compare it to the hash connected with the provided username.
 If the hashed password and the stored hash match, we have a valid login.
 It's important to note that we never store the cleartext password in the process, we hash it and then forget it.

-> Whereas the transmission of the password should be encrypted, the password hash doesn't need to be.
+Whereas the transmission of the password should be encrypted, the password hash doesn't need to be encrypted at rest.
+When properly implemented, password hashing is cryptographically secure.
+This implementation would involve the use of a long salt to overcome the limitations of hash functions.

 ## Limitations of Hash Functions

 Hashing seems pretty robust.
-But, as one of many scenarios, if an attacker breaks into the server and steals the password hashes, all that the attacker can see is random data that can't be reversed to cleartext due to the architecture of hash functions.
+But, in one of many scenarios, if an attacker breaks into the server and steals the password hashes, all that the attacker can see is random data that can't be reversed to cleartext due to the architecture of hash functions.
 An attacker would need to provide an input to the hash function to create a hash that could then be used for authentication, which could be done offline without raising any red flags on the server.

 The attacker could then either steal the cleartext password from the user through [modern phishing and spoofing techniques](https://auth0.com/blog/the-new-trend-of-artisanal-spam/) or try a ***brute force attack*** where the attacker inputs random passwords into the hash function until a matching hash is found.

 A brute-force attack is largely inefficient.
 Does the attacker have any other options?

 Since hash functions are deterministic (the same function input always results in the same hash), if a couple of users were to use the same password, their hash would be identical.
-If a significant amount of people are mapped to the same hash that could be an indicator to the attacker that the hash represents a commonly used password and allow the attacker to significantly narrow the pool of passwords to use to break in by brute force.
+If a significant amount of people are mapped to the same hash that could be an indicator that the hash represents a commonly used password and allow the attacker to significantly narrow down the number of passwords to use to break in by brute force.

 Additionally, through a ***rainbow table attack***, an attacker can use a large database of precomputed hashes to find the input of stolen password hashes.
 We can mitigate a rainbow table attack by boosting hashing with a procedure that adds unique random data to each input at the moment they are stored.
 This practice is known as ***adding salt to a hash*** and it produces ***salted password hashes***.